RizwanMunawar/streamgrid/README.md

 # StreamGrid ⚡

-**Ultra-fast multi-stream video display** - Display multiple video sources simultaneously with minimal CPU usage.
+**Ultra-fast multi-stream video display** - Display multiple video sources with object detection simultaneously using the CPU or GPU device.

 ## Installation